There’s been a lot of tire talk lately, which is great. Winter is coming, and you obviously want to be prepared.

 Perform best in?
 Milder, dry or slightly wet conditions

-All of these tires are legal on highways with winter tire requirements between October 1 and March 31, as long as they have a minimum 3.5 mm tread depth.
+All of these tires are legal on highways with winter tire requirements between October 1 and March 31 or April 30, as long as they have a minimum 3.5 mm tread depth.
 Tip: pick up a tire depth gauge – they are inexpensive and available at most stores that sell auto supplies.

 For maximum stability in cold weather and on ice, snow and slush, we recommend using standard winter tires with the mountain/snowflake emblem.
 On the other hand, if you only drive in a milder area (ie. Lower Mainland) that gets rain rather than snow, you may choose all-weather or all-season tires.